Suriname, 14 February.

 So, there was a chronic dilemma for the plantation owners.
 How to prevent the workforce from leaving?
 With the big stick of oppression, or with less harsh methods?

 In 1880, Marienburg plantation which had become derelict by its old owners, was bought by the Nederlandsche Handel-Maatschappij (NHM), one of the biggest businesses in the Netherlands.
 After several mergers, today it is one of the biggest financial corporations in the Netherlands, called ABN AMRO now.
-Lately, it has been in the Dutch media because of fat cat golden handshakes for bosses and of billion euro government bailouts paid for by the taxpayers.
+ABN AMRO and other Dutch banking and insurance corporations have a slavery past.
+Lately, ABN AMRO has been in the Dutch media because of fat cat golden handshakes for bosses and of billion euro government bailouts paid for by the taxpayers.

 In the 1880s, the NHM aimed at making the sugar business in Suriname profitable again by building a sugar factory at Marienburg.
 They did not expect to plant sugar themselves; they expected that the sugar plantations owned by others around the factory would bring their sugar to them to be processed.
 However, world sugar prices went down in the 1880s.
 Quite some plantation owners cut back their sugar cane acreage, in favour of cocoa.